visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Chrome, Edge, or Chromium-based browser
 - PC must remain on and connected for scanning
 - Stable internet connection
-- No mobile app (extension works only in desktop browsers)
+- Mobile apps only for Alerts (Devi AI extension works only in desktop browsers)
 - Cannot connect multiple accounts per platform simultaneously, you need to create seprate chrome profiles and additional subscription to monitor more accounts.

 ## Account Management